Ast3risk-ops/example-files/README.md

 2. Click `Download ZIP`
 3. Extract the ZIP to a folder of your choosing
 4. Open the folder in your file manager or code editor to test its icon theme

+This repository gets frequent updates.
+Be sure to check back regularly.